Last updated on March 9th, 2023 at 02:34 pm

 Store your silkworms at room temperature.
 They need to be fed mulberry leaves or a mulberry-based feed that you can get wherever you order them.
 They will grow quickly, up to .25 inches (6 mm) per week.
 They are considered one of the harder worm varieties to keep alive.

 - May get too large for younger beardies to safely eat

 Silkworms are best used for adult beardies who like a moisture-rich and nutritious snack.
 They do not make good everyday food.

-Hornworms (manduca quinquemaculata) are the larva if the hawk or sphinx moth.
-They are our beardie’s favorite variety of worm and one of the best options for treats.
+Hornworms (manduca quinquemaculata) are the larva of the hawk or sphinx moth.
+They are our beardie’s favorite variety of worms and one of the best options for treats.
 They are the highest in water content of any of the worm varieties and are a great way to help hydrate a beardie who doesn’t like to drink.